 The default behavior set under BIOS for the Fn key can really impact how it will behave under Windows.
-Following is a screenshot of my HP Laptop BIOS settings, which I can access by pressing the F10 key at POST screen (Power-On Self Test).
+Following is a screenshot of my HP Laptop BIOS settings, which I can access by pressing the F10 key at the POST screen (Power-On Self Test).
 You can look for something like Action Keys or Action Keys Mode.
-For this specific HP Pavilion Laptop, I can find that settings under System Configuration.
+For this specific HP Pavilion Laptop, I can find those settings under System Configuration.

 Before we dig more into this topic, keep in mind that F1 to F12 (Functions Keys) are fully customizable.
 Application Developers can customize the Function Keys and can call a specific action to run when the user presses a specific Function Key within that particular application.
 With modern laptops, you also see Secondary Action Keys along with Function Keys as shown in Figure 1.1.

 In Figure 1.2, there is a brief description of the Action Keys Mode Enable / Disable behavior: